mui/material-ui/docs/data/base/components/switch/switch.md

 import SwitchUnstyled from '@mui/base/SwitchUnstyled';
 ```

-The `SwitchUnstyled` component provides default components and assigns respective CSS classes for styling.
+The `SwitchUnstyled` component provides three default components and assigns respective CSS classes for styling.

 There are three components you can override with the `components` prop: `Root`, `Thumb` and `Input`.
 You can set the props for each one using the `componentsProps` object.

+These

 {{"demo": "UnstyledSwitches.js"}}